 In the event that a member of staff suspects that a confiscated device contains indecent images of children, they will pass the device to the DSL and will not examine the device themselves.
-The DSL will take advice from the Police and/or the MASH before examining the device - see 'Viewing the Imagery' on page 51 below.
+The DSL will take advice from the Police and/or Children's Social Care via the Integrated Front Door before examining the device - see 'Viewing the Imagery' above.

-21. Record Keeping
+23. Record Keeping

-The school will maintain safeguarding and child protection (including early help) records in accordance with the guidance document Child Protection Record Keeping Guidance.
+The school will maintain safeguarding (including early help) and child protection records in accordance with the guidance document Child Protection Record Keeping Guidance.